wp-plugins/quiz-master-next/readme.txt

 * Can email user after taking the quiz
 * Can email an admin after a user takes the quiz
 * Can score the quiz using an incorrect/correct system, a points based system, or a not-graded system
+* Can enable comment boxes for each question and/or comment section at the end of the quiz
+* Can enable hints for questions
 * Saves the results after a user takes the quiz
 * Features audit trail so admins can keep track of who adds, edits, or deletes quizzes and questions
+* Create surveys by utilizing the comment boxes instead of answers

 == Installation ==